 Every fall, we try to head up to Vermont at least once before the ski season begins.
 This year we drove up over Columbus Day Weekend hoping to view some beautiful foliage!
+After all, there is no place like Vermont in the Fall!
 But with temperatures still in the 80’s, the leaves were taking their time this year.

 This is the iconic Woodstock Inn in the charming town of Woodstock, Vermont.
 Have you ever seen a more inviting place to stay?
-We took a peek inside and it was just what I would have expected from the exterior.
+Since we couldn’t resist, we took a peek inside and it was just what I would have expected from the exterior.
 Classic and so New England.
 Sorry, I didn’t take any photos but here is the link to their website if you want to take a look for yourself – The Woodstock Inn.

-This delightful town is exactly what you would picture when you think of Vermont.
+This delightful town is exactly what you would picture when you think of Vermont in the Fall.

 After a weekend of on and off rain, it was nice to see the late afternoon sun streaming through the trees.